impredicative/newssurvey/README.md

 ## Limitations

 Due to the LLM's context window limitation of 128K, only up to about 400 condensed articles can be used for writing a section.
-Efforts are made, of course, to use the most highly rated section-specific relevant articles that fit in this window.
+Efforts are made to use the most highly rated and filtered section-specific relevant articles that fit in this window.

 ## Samples
 These generated sample are available in HTML format.